limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ### Slideshow Gallery < 1.4.7 Arbitrary File Upload

-Using `wpscan` to identify vulnerable WordPress plugins, I was able to find this particular version (1.4.6), has an arbitrary file upload [vulnerability](https://www.exploit-db.com/exploits/34514/).
+Using `wpscan` to identify vulnerable WordPress plugins, I'm able to find this particular version (1.4.6) that has an arbitrary file upload [vulnerability](https://www.exploit-db.com/exploits/34514/).

 I wrote `upload.sh`, a `bash` script to upload files based on the vulnerability.